 That is, 13 days have been removed since 1923, because of the 10-day error between the Gregorian and the Julian calendars since 1582 and another three days for the difference between the adoption of the Gregorian calendar by the West and its adoption by the Greeks three and a half centuries later.

-In 1924, the Greek Orthodox Church accepted the ecclesiastical calendar, which would be identical with the civil calendar and to apply for immovable holidays — but not for the Easter celebration and for mobile holidays, which are still calculated on the basis of the Julian or Old Calendar.
+In 1924, the Greek Orthodox Church accepted the ecclesiastical calendar, which would be identical to the civil calendar and to apply to fixed holidays.
+It would, however, not apply to the Easter celebration or to holidays which are not fixed but are, instead, still calculated on the basis of the Julian or old calendar.

-But the difference in the celebration of Easter between Orthodox and western Christians is not only based on the error of the Julian Calendar but also on the error of the so-called “Metonic cycle,” named after Greek astronomer Meton of Athens of the 5th century BC.
+The difference in the celebration of Easter between Orthodox and Western Christians is not only based on the error of the Julian Calendar but also on the error of the so-called “Metonic cycle,” named after Greek astronomer Meton of Athens of the 5th century BC.